 Stakeholder.
 Whose interests are affected by the issue and whose activities affect the issue; Groups that possess/control information, resources and expertise needed for strategy formulation and implementation.
 Stakeholders are those participation/involvement is needed for successful implementation.
-(Bertoldi, P., Cayuela, D. B., Monni, S., & de Raveschoot, R. P. 2010)
+(Bertoldi et al, 2010)